Board of Directors

 Jillian received her Bachelor of Science in Environmental Sustainability Studies from Northern Arizona University in 2019.
 Born and raised in Flagstaff, Jillian is a long-term local who remembers when teachers from Willow Bend visited her classrooms in elementary school.
 Jillian is passionate about environmental education and spent a year of her undergraduate serving as an intern for Willow Bend.
 She is also passionate about nonprofits and their impact on the community and began her career in the nonprofit sector in 2022.
 She loves to hike, read, practice yoga, and play board games with friends.

-Jillian Worssam/ Teacher (Retired)
+Jillian Worssam, Board Secretary / Teacher (Retired)

 Coconino Natural Resource Conservation District Board Members